keboola/developers-docs/extend/generic-extractor/jobs/index.md

 }
 {% endhighlight %}

-Generic Extractor reads and processes the responses from API endpoints in a pretty complex way.
+Generic Extractor reads and processes the responses from the API endpoints in a pretty complex way.
 In principle processing the response is composed of the following steps:

 - receive the JSON in response,